msurkhi-1106/chatbot-app/README.md

 Spell checking isn't counted as a toolkit, but it's an important addition to the bot so we put it here to demonstrate its integration.
 The addition of spell check means that if a user doesn't know how to spell a symptom or diagnosis, then as long as it's close to the actual word, the bot will understand

+Here's a modified bot output that demonstrates the functionality of spell checking.
 ![Spelling](/assets/examples/Spell.png 'Spell Checking Example')

 ### Synonym Recognition - NLTK: